nebari-dev/nebari-docs/docs/docs/community/doc-contributions.md

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ---
 id: doc-contributions
 title: Contribute to Nebari's documentation
 description: Guidelines for contributing to Nebari's documentation
 ---

-Thank you for your interest in contributing to Nebari's documentation.
-We have a few different types of docs:
+A complete and accessible set of documentation is essential for an open source project's success.
+Thank you for making Nebari's documentation better!

+Nebari has the following (broad) types of documentation:

-- Narrative docs hosted on `nebari.dev` (this website).
+- **Narrative documentation** in the form of tutorials, how-to's, and more, hosted on `nebari.dev` (this website).
+Keep reading this page to learn how you can contribute!
-- Docstrings and READMEs part of the codebase and GitHub repositories respetively.
+- **Docstrings and READMEs** that are a part of the [nebari codebase][nebari-repo] and other GitHub repositories in the [nebari-dev][nebari-org] respetively.
+To contribute to these, check out [Contribute to Nebari's codebase](doc-contributions.md).
-- Demos and examples developed at `nebari/nebari-demo`.
+- **Demos and examples** for community self-study and conference presentations hosted at [nebari/nebari-demo][nebari-demo].
+To contribute examples, start at the [Nebari Demo README](https://github.com/nebari-dev/nebari-demo#readme).

+## Documentation style guide

+We follow some style guidelines across the Nebari documentation resources to maintain consistency and keep our documentation accessible to everyone.
+Take a few minutes to go through the key principles before contributing.
+We encourage you to read the complete style guide when you get a chance.
+Many suggestions in the style guide are good practices to follow in regular written communication as well.

 <!-- TODO: Add link to style guide -->

-We follow a documentation style guide (add link) across these spaces for consistency.
+[Read the Nebari documentation style guide →]

+## Documentation tool

 Nebari's documentation is built with [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+You author documentation using a friendly Markdown format, that are converted to consistent documentation pages by Docusaurus.
+If you are not familiar with Markdown, check out ...

+Docusaurs has some helpful special features like tabs and admonitions, go through the [Markdown Features section of the Docusaurus documentation](https://docusaurus.io/docs/markdown-features) to learn about them!

+The deployment is automatically handled by Netlify when your content is merged into the `nebari-docs/main` branch.

-## Setting your local development environment
+## Set up your local repository

 1. Make a fork of the [`Nebari-docs` repository][nebari-docs-repo] to your GitHub account
 2. Clone the forked repository to your local machine: